 When you add your food coloring it looks as though it just sits on top of the milk.

 For this winter themed experiment we chose to only use the purple and blue color.
+We wanted darker colors that make it feel like winter.

 Once you dip your cotton swab into the milk, you’ll see the food coloring beginning to disperse and mix together which is the fun part to watch.

 As you hold the cotton swab in the milk you see the colors start to swirl, you can then dip the other end into the soap to keep doing it again.
+It’s really such a cool process to see!

 How does the magic milk experiment work?